 Natural latex foam has a rapid response rate.
-This means that it quickly changes shape when pressure is applied and then quickly returns to its original shape when pressure is removed.
+This means it quickly changes shape when pressure is applied and then quickly returns to its original shape when pressure is removed.

 This feature is in contrast to memory foam which has a slow response rate.
 When you apply pressure to memory foam it slowly changes shape in response to the weight pressing down on it.
 And, it then slowly returns to its original shape when the pressure is removed.

 The key advantage of latex here is that the soft cushioning is felt as soon as your body rests on the mattress surface.
 The latex foam quickly changes shape to contour your body and gently cradle your weight.

 Latex mattresses perform well when it comes to motion isolation.
 This means that motion does not travel easily from one side of the bed to another.
 If your partner moves on one side of the bed only limited movement can be felt on the other side of the mattress.

 This makes latex mattresses a great choice for couples that are light sleepers.
 If one person is tossing and turning during the night the mattress will isolate most of that movement to their side of the bed.

 Latex mattresses are made using latex foam.
 This material has a natural cooling effect.
 They perform much better in terms of cooling and air circulation compared to other foam mattresses such as memory foam.

 Latex mattresses do not trap heat around your body while you sleep.
 Instead, they draw the heat away from you providing a natural cooling effect.
 This is a very welcome feature for people that tend to sleep hot.